George K. Konstantinou LLC

 No, you are not required to reside in Cyprus.

 What tax burdens are imposed on an investor after obtaining Cypriot citizenship?
-Will the investor be required to pay taxes on income received from sources located abroad?
+Will the investor be required to pay taxes on income from sources located abroad?

 Can I include my family in my application?